kezieiroha/kubernetes-projects/CKA-Prep/README.md

 # Kezie Iroha
 # Kubernetes CKA Study Resources

-This is my personal repository contains lab configuration for the Certified Kubernetes Administrator (CKA) exam preparation.
+This is my personal repository and contains lab configuration for the Certified Kubernetes Administrator (CKA) exam preparation.

 ## What's Included